Gangolli: History

 Shivappa Nayaka ascended the throne in 1645 after Virabhadra.
 He ran several campaigns to regain territories lost over the years.
 By the year 1654 he managed to push the Portuguese back and reclaim now a fortified Gangolli and Honnavar then also called Onore.
 Shivappa's 15-year reign came to an abrupt end in 1660.
 In the following 12 years, 3 rulers came and went as the dynasty began to crumble - Chikka Venkatappa Nayaka (1660–1662), Bhadrappa Nayaka (1662–1664) & Somashekara Nayaka I (1664–1672).

 Under the Vijayanagar rulers, Gangolli had been a transit town for ships going further inland to Basrur.
 Trade was primarily with the Portuguese and the Arabs of Muscat.
 Horses, dates came inland in exchange for rice, pepper and kitchen vessels primarily of copper.
-By 1680 Gangolli had lost out to Mangalore as a preferred trading port due to the fact that even large seafaring vessels could go into the broad and up to 17-fathom-deep Netravali River and load rice.
+By 1680 Gangolli had lost out to Mangalore as a preferred trading port due to the fact that even large seafaring vessels could go into the broad and up to 17-fathom-deep Netravati River and load rice.

 During the British administration, Gangolli grew into an important commerce and export centre with business connections to Bombay, Kerala, Gujarat, the Middle East, Lakshadweep and Tanzania.
 The main exports were Rice, jaggery and coconut.

 Muscat was traditionally one of the main Arab ports trading with the entire west coast of India.
 A Muscat port log of 1672 reveals that Muscat has 16 ships that came in from Sind, 4 from the Malabar, 4 from the Makran Coast, 1 from Karwar, 2 from Patan, 2 from Pate, 14 from Konkani Ports, 2 from Mocha, 2 from Surat & Broach, 2 from Maldives, 16 from Kung and the highest - 27 from Bhatkal, Barcelor (Basrur via Gangolli) & Mangalore.

 On one occasion in 1697 however, a fleet of Arabs from Muscat went on a rampage damaging temples and sacking areas from Gangolli, Kundapur to Basrur when they were refused royal permission to set up a factory there.

-After Indian independence in 1948, the village continued to be a trading centre, but trading activities suffered due to the construction of National Highway 17 (India) or NH-17 (recently renumbered as NH-66) and the introduction of modern transport systems, replacing shipping.
+After Indian independence in 1948, the village continued to be a trading centre, but dependency on the sea reduced due to the construction of National Highway 17 (India) or NH-17 (recently renumbered as NH-66) and the introduction of modern transport systems.

 Fr Paul D.G.
 Rego started the Labour School on 1 October 1949.
 Fr Michael Noronha constructed St Joseph Primary and Stella Maris Girls’ High School.
 Fr Thomas D’Sa constructed the new school building at Kannada Kudru.
 Fr Felix Noronha did the renovation of the school building in December 2001.
 A new school building was constructed and computer education was started at the elementary school.

 From the 1980s it developed as a major fishing centre with the introduction of mechanised fishing.
 It has now become the second largest bunder in Karnataka.
 Presently more than 200 boats are moored here.